Barak says Gaza militants to pay price for Tel Aviv rocket fire

-He also announced he had ordered the military to enlist more reservists “so that we can prepare for any development”.
-The Israeli armed forces chief spokesman said the military had the green light to call in up to 30,000 reserve troops.

-In remarks broadcast after rockets were fired at Tel Aviv, Barak said: “This escalation will exact a price that the other side will have to pay.”
+“This escalation will exact a price that the other side will have to pay,” Barak said in broadcast remarks after rockets were fired toward Israel’s commercial capital in attacks that caused no damage or casualties.

 An Israeli security source said one rocket, which triggered air raid sirens in Tel Aviv, landed in the sea.
 The military said another rocket fired at central Israel struck an uninhabited area in the Tel Aviv suburb of Rishon Lezion.